astropy/astropy/docs/vo/index.rst

 array([ 16075.35  ,  16088.0112,  16090.4628, ...,  27753.7104,
         27758.7432,  27758.772 ])

-Perform the same Cone Search as above but asynchronously.
+Perform the same Cone Search as above but asynchronously using `~astropy.vo.client.conesearch.AsyncConeSearch`.
 Queries to individual Cone Search services are still governed by ``astropy.utils.data.REMOTE_TIMEOUT``.
-You will see some 'Downloading ...' messages generated by `astropy.utils.data.download_file`:
+Although Cone Search is forced to run in silent mode asynchronously, you will still see some 'Downloading ...' messages generated by :func:`astropy.utils.data.download_file`:

 >>> async_search = conesearch.AsyncConeSearch(
 ...
 6.088, -72.086, 0.5, pedantic=False)